Vinhts/IntelBluetoothFirmware/README.md

 IntelBluetoothFirmware is a Kernel Extension that uploads Intel Wireless Bluetooth Firmware to provide native Bluetooth in macOS.
-The firmware binary files are from the Linux Open Source Project. macOS 26.5: This has been adjusted based on @Z3c0ld's findings.
+The firmware binary files are from the Linux Open Source Project.

+MacOS 26.5: This has been adjusted based on @Z3c0ld's findings.
 Thanks a lot, @Z3c0ld!

 ## Documentation

 **Please read the docs carefully before using the Kernel Extensions or submitting an Issue Report!**